HarvardX/studio-advanced/Teak_Todo.md

 ## General Notes

 - Take the titles in this doc as the canonical ones.
 If the pages in the course have different titles, change them to these.
+- ✅ Drop in new versions of [hx.js, hx.css, and helper files](https://github.com/Colin-Fredericks/hx-js).

 ## Tabs